masontchen/GANPOP_Pytorch/README.md

 Example pre-trained models for each experiment can be downloaded [here](https://drive.google.com/drive/folders/1Qyh3k0MTiSJqTVIJnZ1KNFERv8NWPkR3?usp=sharing).
 - "AC" and "DC" specify the type of input images, and "corr" stands for profilometry-corrected experiment.
 - These models are all trained on human esophagus samples 1-6, human hands and feet 1-6, and 6 phantoms.
-- Test patches are available under `dataset` folder.
+- Test patches are available under `dataset` folder, including human esophagus 7-8, hands and feet 7-8, 4 ex-vivo pigs, 1 live pig, and 12 phantoms.
 To validate the models, please save the downloaded subfolders with models under `checkpoints` and follow the directions in the next section ("Testing").

 ### Testing